krigjo25/Databases/librarymanagesystem/read-me.md

 ## Credentials

-Reposories and plugins used for this database,
+Reposories and plugins used for this projects,
     yagmail,
     mariadb